catalyzeio/engineering-blog/source/2017-04-25-Compliant-Cloud-2.4.0-Release-Notes.html.markdown

 - Added Kibana 3 logging container
 - Improved targeting for `web` workers
 - Added nanosecond precision to Elastic Search
-- Added support in the CLI for log messages in older version of Elastic Search

 # Customer Support:
 - In order to tend to your support issue in a timely manner please submit your ticket through the Compliant Cloud dashboard by clicking on the “Contact Support” button located in the footer of the Environment UI.
 This provides valuable meta data to the support staff which allow them to triage the issue much quicker.